 Continuation of Interest Free Status is ONLY available for Ontario provincial student loan programs.

 Ryerson University and the University of Ottawa does not provide financial assistance for LPP Candidates.

 Please see the Law Society of Upper Canada (LSUC) website for information on financial assistance: https://www.lsuc.on.ca/FinancialAssistance/

 6. I have completed only a portion of my articling requirement.
 Can I attend the Law Practice Program?

 Yes.
-Candidates who are already registered in the Licensing Process and who have not completed the Articling Program are eligible to register for the Law Practice Program by the deadline of May 27, 2016.
+Candidates who are already registered in the Licensing Process and who have not completed the Articling Program are eligible to register for the Law Practice Program.
 Candidates will be required to complete both the four-month training course and four-month work placement and will be required to pay the applicable program fees.
 Candidates who have completed a full 10-month articling term or have been granted an Exemption are not eligible for the LPP.

 The LPP is a rigorous, professional training program and requires candidates to be engaged on a full-time basis in order to ensure fulfillment of all the required competencies.
 The LPP providers have policies relating to attendance requirements that must be fulfilled by candidates.

 Candidates in the work placement component of the LPP may have up to one week of vacation time, to be negotiated directly with the employer and LPP provider.